Inside the Hotel California

 His shirt was open to the waist, and in the dim light of the Rack Room, Gary’s chest was bony, pale.
 His salt and pepper head was resting on a huge wooden roller, around which was coiled about 30 feet of thick hemp rope in the manner of a medieval torture rack.
 Gary’s eyelids hung at permanent half-mast, and his eyes had a dull finish, like varnish gone yellow.
 His spindly arms protruded from a brown print Qiana shirt and lay on the patchwork velvet bedspread like stains in the fabric.
 He was so wasted he made Mick Jagger look like Arnold Schwarzenegger; so gray he made Keith Richard look like a Beach Boy.
 His right foot tapped the air slowly, a count off the beat of the music that seeped into the room from speakers mounted above the bed.
 The music, in contrast to the bizarre surroundings, was what they called the “mellow sound.”
-Occasionally, Gary’s eyelids would close completely, his right foot would stop tapping the air, his chin would fall to his skinny chest, his arms would seem to sag and get even thinner, and he would look…dead.
+Occasionally, Gary’s eyelids closed completely, his right foot stopped tapping the air, his chin fell to his skinny chest, his arms seemed to sag and got even thinner, and he looked…dead.

 The people around Gary were very concerned.
 Their voices constantly whispered: “Gary, are you all right?
 Can we get you anything?”
 There was the voice of an A&R man for a major record label, and those of three women, or girls, actually.
 One of them, a dark attractive Chinese-American; another a short brunette wearing a macramé top showing her unblushing nipples and aureole; the third a lanky blond with the squeaky gum-cracking voice of a 13 year old.
 They kept whispering to each other about how little sleep Gary had gotten over the past week, how long it had been since he ate anything, whether or not he wanted another Coors, another bottle of Calistoga water, another pill…